jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 ### IV.
 Changing the map location and zoom level

 Now that we’ve initialized the webmap, let’s set the approrate extent.
 Currently, your map is zoomed out to see the whole world when it loads.
-We need to change the location and the zoom level so that we can only view Portland, Oregon.
+We need to change the location and the zoom level.

 1. Locate the line that sets where to center the map view.
 2. For practice, change the map center location to the center of the US by finding a coordinate in [google maps](maps.google.com){:target="_blank"} or by placing a marker in [http://geojson.io/](http://geojson.io/#map=2/20.0/0.0){:target="_blank"}.